nearform/the-fastify-workshop/deck.md

 # Step 5: Exercise 💻

-- write a unit test for the `index.js` module
+- Write a unit test for the `index.js` module.

-- use `node-tap`
+- Use `node-tap`.

-- use `fastify.inject`
+- Use `fastify.inject`.

-- check that GETting the `/users` route:
+- Check that GETting the `/users` route:
-  - responds with status code 200
+  - Responds with status code 200.
-  - returns the expected array of users
+  - Returns the expected array of users.

 > 💡 you don't need to start the server